 What about emails 2 and 3?

-Send them on the next day and in 3 days of the attempted purchase respectively.
+Send them on the next day and within 3 days of the attempted purchase respectively.

 2. Blog sign-up form/lead magnet download